Prolonged solitary confinement is barbaric. It must stop.

 - Periods of more than 15 consecutive days.

-During the past year, attorneys Susan Pollitt, Luke Woollard and Sarah Hoffman have gone behind the walls of solitary confinement units in NC Prisons and reported on the cruelty and injustices that take place in NC’s Prisons for those who live in solitary confinement.
-You can hear directly from incarcerated people about the injustices and cruelty that happens there (https://www.youtube.com/watch?v=VDdT7oA_NHM).
 The message is clear: solitary confinement for more than 15 days is torture.
 It needs to end.
 Nearly 3000 people in NC prisons live in solitary confinement at any given time.
 A disproportionate number of incarcerated people living in solitary confinement are people of color.
 Many of them have mental health disabilities.
-Their symptoms are exacerbated by the conditions of solitary confinement.
-North Carolina prisons do not provide adequate rehabilitative care, essential for successful reentry into society.
+The conditions of solitary confinement exacerbate their symptoms.
+North Carolina prisons do not provide adequate rehabilitative care, which is essential for successful reentry into society.
 99% of those living in solitary confinement cells will be released back into the community, many will come directly from months and years of solitary confinement.

 The Mandela Rules are the UN’s recommendations for the use of solitary confinement.
 These rules forbid the use of solitary confinement on people with mental health disabilities, juveniles, and other at-risk groups.
 They also define any time spent in solitary confinement beyond 15 days as torture.